 It was founded in 1907 at the site of Parnassus Heights, on Mount Sutro, following the 1906 earthquake, and it was the first hospital in the University of California system.
 The university acquired Mount Zion Hospital in 1990, which became the second major clinical site and since 1999 has hosted the first comprehensive cancer center in Northern California.
 Beginning in 2001, the University expanded in the Mission Bay neighborhood and added a new medical center with three new hospitals.

-Highest paying job titles at UCSF Medical Center include Software Engineer, Unit Director, and Assistant Director
+Highest paying job titles at UCSF Medical Center include Software Engineer, Psychologist, and Unit Director